banana-rdf/banana-rdf/README.md

 All contributions are welcome.
 By contributing, you accept to give the ownership of your contribution to the [World Wide Web Consortium](http://www.w3.org).
-They are a _nonprofit organization_ and just want to simplify the gouvernance of this opensource project.
+They are a _nonprofit organization_ and just want to simplify the governance of this opensource project.

 Before contributing please make sure to copy the [bin/pre-commit](bin/pre-commit) shell script to the `.git/hooks/` directory of your clone.
 This will ensure that all